How To Start a Lawn Care and Landscaping Business

 Work with a Company that Knows Your Industry

 If you’re talking to an insurance broker that doesn’t know your industry, move on.
 You’ll want to be represented by someone who knows the ins and outs of your specific set of services to make sure you’re adequately covered.
 Not every service has the same insurance requirements or is covered in a general liability plan.
-For instance, if you offer snow removal, an article in Turf Magazine warns, “A common mistake is to assume that your landscaping or other core business liability insurance covers losses for snow removal.
+For instance, if you offer snow removal, an an article in Turf Magazine warns, “A common mistake is to assume that your landscaping or other core business liability insurance covers losses for snow removal.
 It’s up to you to make sure that liability policies cover snow removal with many major commercial properties requiring coverage of up to $2 million or more.”

 Don’t Forget Workers’ Comp Coverage